quicwg/base-drafts/draft-ietf-quic-recovery.md

 should not consider itself application limited if it would have fully utilized the congestion window without pacing delay.

-Bursting more than an initial window's worth of data into the network might cause short-term congestion and losses.
-Implemementations SHOULD either use pacing or reduce their congestion window to limit such bursts.
+Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
+Implementations SHOULD either use pacing or reduce their congestion window to limit such bursts to minimum of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14720)), the same as the recommended initial congestion window.

 A sender MAY implement alternate mechanisms to update its congestion window after periods of under-utilization, such as those proposed for TCP in